kinga-marszalkowska/10-Days-Coding-Challenge-Python/README.md

   ↗️ My extension:

-  ad 2) Use selenium library to web scrape in search for data which I display in the terminal.
+  Use selenium library to web scrape in search for data which I display in the terminal.

   🧠 Learned today: